yinkak/simple-blockchain-C/README.md

   Algorithms in
   Applications](https://www.openssl.org/docs/man3.2/man7/ossl-guide-libcrypto-introduction.html#USING-ALGORITHMS-IN-APPLICATIONS)
   provides an example that shows how to generate a SHA256 hash.
-* Nonce: you need to implement your own way of finding a correct nonce.
-You can use any method you like, but you need to find a nonce that satisfies the hash condition.
+* You need to link your code against `libcrypto` as well.
+* You need to link against a shared library under `lib/` that the test cases use, which is platform-dependent.
+You need to use the appropriate one for your platform.
+    * For Intel machines, use `libcheck-x86_64.so`.
+    * For ARM machines, use `libcheck-aarch64.so`.

 ## Code Structure and CMake

 * You need to use the same code structure as previous assignments with `src/` and `include/`.
 * You also need to write `CMakeLists.txt` that produces one executable, `blockchain`.
 The executable should run the main function in `src/main.c`.
-* You need to link against a shared library under `lib/` that the test cases use, which is platform-dependent.
-You need to use the appropriate one for your platform.
-    * For Intel machines, use `libcheck-x86_64.so`.
-    * For ARM machines, use `libcheck-aarch64.so`.
 * You need to set the `CC` and `CXX` environment variables to `clang` and `clang++`.
 If you haven't, open your ~/.zshrc and add the following two commands at the end.